namedwebsockets/networkwebsockets/README.md

   ws.send('This is a broadcast message to *all* other channel peers');
 ```

-When we create a network web socket connection the Network Web Socket proxy starts to discover and connect to all other `myChannelName` channel peers that are being advertised in the local network.
+When we create a Network Web Socket connection object then the Network Web Socket proxy will start to discover and connect to all other `myChannelName` channel peers that are being advertised in the local network.

 Each time a new channel peer is discovered in the network a Web Socket proxy connection to that peer is established and a new `connect` event is be fired against our Network Web Socket object: